gersondekleuver/godot-gerstner-waves/README.md

 * This shader is a simple godot implimentation of the Gerstner waves from the great [catlikecoding](https://catlikecoding.com/unity/tutorials/flow/waves/).

 #### TODO
-* Precalculate the gerstner waves to significantly increase performance.
+* Precalculate the gerstner waves to significantly increase performance and store the output in a texture to go from real-time calculations to one-time (plus update calculation).
 * Add readback for buoyancy.

 ### WIP Realistic waves - JONSWAP